vyalow/yasv/README.md

 Yet Another Simple Validator

-The latest documentation for simplejson can be read online here: https://yasv.readthedocs.org.
+The latest documentation for yasv can be read online here: https://yasv.readthedocs.org.